Pizza Land

-Pizza Land, spelled Pizzaland on its front sign and in press accounts, and as two words on a separate sign, is an American pizzeria at 260 Belleville Turnpike in North Arlington, New Jersey, which features in the opening credits of The Sopranos.
+Pizza Land, stylized as PIZZALAND on its front sign, spelled Pizzaland in press accounts, and as two words on a separate sign and window, is an American pizzeria at 260 Belleville Turnpike in North Arlington, New Jersey, which features in the opening credits of The Sopranos.
 In Law & Order episode 10.6, "Marathon" (1999), a pizza box from the restaurant was used by a suspect to transport and conceal firearms.

 The pizzeria was opened in 1965 by Italian immigrant Pietro DiPiazza.
-It was taken over by Pietro’s younger brother, Fred Di Piazza.
+It was taken over by Pietro's younger brother, Fred Di Piazza.
 Fred passed ownership to his adopted son, Tony Di Piazza.
 Around 2005, Al Pawlowicz purchased the restaurant.
-Following Pawlowicz’s death in 2010, the shop was closed for a year before being purchased by Eddie Twdroos.
+Following Pawlowicz's death in 2010, the shop was closed for a year before being purchased by Eddie Twdroos.